bpburns/hp-calculator-programs/dm42/calc_payment/README.md

 - Minimum payment in X register.

 # Output
-Payment requried to make the minimum and have the balance be a multiple of $100 or $0.
+Payment requried to make the minimum and have the balance be a multiple of $100.

 # Usage
 Run the program and input the balance and minimum payment as prompted, pressing